Tonight Rangers v Detroit. Tomorrow 22 000 Nazis!

 The solitary Jewish protester.

 Suddenly from one of the aisle seats, a young man stood up and began to run toward the podium.
 He was Isadore Greenbaum, a 26-year-old plumbers mate and occasional hotel worker from New York.
 Shouting “it’s all lies” he rushed the stage to attack Kuhn.
-He was violently tackled by numerous brown-shirts and beaten badly.
+He was violently tackled by numerous brown-shirts and beaten severely.
 He was then turned over to the police who beat him again.
 As he was lead away, his shirt and trousers were torn from his bloody body.
 The baying crowd merely laughed and jeered.

-There are two things that seem odd today about this Nazi rally in the heart of one of the worlds most Liberal cities.
+Two things seem odd today about this Nazi rally in the heart of one of the worlds most Liberal cities.
 The first was that an organisation so openly fascist as the “Bund” should have existed in the USA at a date so close to her declaration of war on Germany.
 But it needs to be remembered that Germans were the largest immigrant group in America in the pre-war decades.
 Their numbers dwarfed those of the Irish, Italians and Poles.
 In many cities, they made up sizable minorities.
 So much so that by 1910 German Americans had created their own distinctive, vibrant, prosperous German-language communities, referred to collectively as “Germania.”

 So it was a natural progression that In March 1936, the “German American Bund” was established in Buffalo as “the largest and best-financed Nazi group operating in America.”
 Its national membership peaked at around 25,000 with it attracting not just ethnic Germans, but native Americans too who were beguiled by its “Wake Up America” clarion call.
-This popularity was largely due to the efforts of its leader Fritz Kuhn.
+This popularity was due primarily to the efforts of its leader Fritz Kuhn.

 The man who would be King

 Despite the violence, Greenbaum was the only person charged that evening, being fined $25 for disorderly conduct.
-The magistrate asked him, ‘Don’t you realize that innocent people might have been killed?’
-To which Greenbaum with a prescient foreshadowing replied, ‘ And do you realize that plenty of Jewish people might be killed with their persecution up there?’”
+The magistrate asked him, ‘Don’t you realise that innocent people might have been killed?’
+To which Greenbaum with a prescient foreshadowing replied, ‘ And do you realise that plenty of Jewish people might be killed with their persecution up there?’”
 He continued ‘I went down to the Garden without any intention of interrupting.
 But being that they talked so much against my religion and there was so much persecution I lost my head, and I felt it was my duty to talk.’

 Shortly after the rally, a New York tax investigation determined that Kuhn had embezzled $14,000 from the Bund., much of which he had spent on his mistress.
 On December 5, 1939, Kuhn was sentenced to two and a half to five years in prison for tax evasion and embezzlement.
 While in Sing Sing prison, Kuhn’s citizenship was cancelled.
-Upon his release after spending 43 months in prison, Kuhn was immediately re-arrested as an enemy agent and interned by the federal government at a camp in Crystal City, Texas.
+Upon his release after spending 43 months in jail, Kuhn was immediately re-arrested as an enemy agent and interned by the federal government at a camp in Crystal City, Texas.
 After the war, Kuhn was sent to Ellis Island and deported to Germany on September 15, 1945.

 And as for, Isadore Greenbaum?
 He went on to serve as a chief petty officer in the Navy during World War II and later moved to southern California, where he was remembered fondly on his death.